 Total awards will not exceed the individual student's cost of attendance.

-Students must remain enrolled at least half time (6 credits or more) in order to receive federal aid.
+Students must remain enrolled at least half time (6 credits or more) to receive federal aid.